vrischmann/zig-cassandra/README.md

 * Cluster client / client pool capable of maintaining a connection to each node in the cluster + autodiscovery with events
 * Implement token-aware routing
 * Expose the low level parsing stuff so users can simply give us bytes and get back frames ?
+* Use a new syntax for bind marker ala-fmt.format to type check the args

 # License